-What you need to look more to is the SPL and at 104dB this is not a hugely efficient number.
+What you need to look more at is the SPL and at 104dB this is not a hugely efficient number.
 You will need a bit more current than the likes of the Campfire Audio Solaris on most sources which, by the way, is possibly one of the most sensitive hybrids out there despite also having a 10mm single DD.

-Noise is really not an issue on the tia Trio™ Pretty much all DAPs we tested delivered a nice black background with the tia Trió™.
+Noise is not an issue on the tia Trio™ Pretty much all DAPs we tested delivered a nice black background with the tia Trió™.
 DAPs we used included the Lotoo PAW Gold Touch, the Sony 1Z, and the Cayin N6ii.
 Even the HiBy R6 Pro sounded very quiet with no hiss using the tia Trio™.

 This is largely going to depend on your personal preferences and how you enjoy your music.
 I can pair the tia Trió™ with almost every DAP I have without any power or noise issues.

 Reference & PMEQ Tweaks

 Two very good reference pairings for detail include the Lotoo PAW Gold Touch and the Colorfly U8, with the Lotoo the slightly more refined and dynamic sound of those two.
 The Lotoo also has a better PMEQ system which I found very handy.
 The U8 treads that ‘hi-fidelity’ path a bit more with the tia Trió™ delivering a slightly edgier treble overtone than the Lotoo.

 However, it has ‘detail to die for’ with the tia Trió™ so rather than swap it for a warmer source like the HiBy R6 Pro I just revert to a little PMEQ and shelve down the treble around 8k when required.

-It is not always the case that I need nor want to do that, especially with trance, R’n’B, and synth-wave genres excelling on this pairing.
+It is not always the case that I need nor want to do that, especially with trance, R’n’B, and synth-wave genres excelling in this pairing.
 Usually, it is more for nitty-gritty rock where I want a slightly fatter more euphonic sound to cymbal crashes.